Glenn Presnell: Professional football

 In 1934, the owner of the Portsmouth Spartans sold the team.
 The team was moved from Portsmouth, Ohio to Detroit, Michigan, and became the Detroit Lions.
 When Presnell visited Detroit to sign his first contract with the Lions in 1934, team owner George A. Richards allowed Presnell to pick the team's colors.
-Presnell later recalled:"Mr. Richards, the owner, the day I was up there and signed my contract, he said: 'There's a table out there in the next office covered with uniforms.
+Presnell later recalled: "Mr. Richards, the owner, the day I was up there and signed my contract, he said: 'There's a table out there in the next office covered with uniforms.
 Why don't you pick out the colors you like?'
 I went out.
 My wife was with me.
 We saw this Honolulu blue and silver and we fell in love with it."

 Presnell remained with the Lions from 1934 to 1936.
 He combined with Dutch Clark, Ace Gutowsky, and Ernie Caddel to lead the Lions to a second-place finish in 1934.
-And in 1935, the same group led the Lions to their first NFL championship, culminating with a 26-7 victory over the New York Giants in the 1935 NFL Championship Game.
+And in 1935, the same group led the Lions to their first NFL championship, culminating with a 26–7 victory over the New York Giants in the 1935 NFL Championship Game.
 Presnell also set an NFL record with a 54-yard field goal in 1934, a mark that was not broken until 1953.

 Coaching and later years

-Presnell retired as a player after the 1936 season at age 31.
-He worked as an assistant football coach at the University of Kansas in 1937 and then as the backfield coach at Nebraska from 1938 to 1941.
+Presnell began his coaching career while still paying for the Lions in 1936, when he was hired as head football coach at Lawrence Institute of Technology—now known as Lawrence Technological University—in Highland Park, Michigan.
+He retired as a player after the 1936 season at age 31.
+Presnell worked as an assistant football coach at the University of Kansas in 1937 and then as the backfield coach at Nebraska from 1938 to 1941.
 In February 1942, he became the head football coach and athletic director at Nebraska.
-The Cornhuskers compiled a record of 3-7 in Presnell's one season as head coach.
+The Cornhuskers compiled a record of 3–7 in Presnell's one season as head coach.

 In December 1942, Presnell enlisted in the United States Navy.
 In May 1943, he was commissioned as a lieutenant and assigned to the Navy's physical education training program.
 In 1944 Presnell served as backs coach at the North Carolina Pre-Flight School.
 He spent three years in the Navy.

 In 1954, Presnell returned to coaching as the head football coach for Eastern Kentucky University.
 He held that position from 1954 to 1963.
 He was then athletic director at Eastern Kentucky until his retirement in 1971.

 Presnell died in September 2004 in Ironton, Ohio at the age of 99.
 He had been the last surviving member of the Detroit Lions' inaugural 1934 team.